Understanding IAAA Model

 - Identification: User provides email

-- Authorization: ABAC grants access to development environment only during work hours from approved locations
+- Authorization: ABAC grants access to development environment during work hours.

-- Accountability: Cloud provider logs all API calls, resource access, and configuration changes
+- Accountability: Cloud provider logs all API calls and configuration changes.

 Common Security Pitfalls and Solutions